anikita/anikita.github.io/index.md

 ## About

 This blog is where I share my thoughts, experiences, and discoveries.
-Topics include technology, programming, and personal projects.
+Topics include technology, philosophy and society.

 Stay tuned for more content!